 The key of G major mostly uses the notes of the G major scale, which are G, A, B, C, D, E, and F♯.
 The key signature has one sharp, F♯, and its relative minor key is E minor.

-Popular streaming service, Spotify, revealed that they have more tracks composed in G major than any other key on their platform with C major coming in second.
-In fact, the G major scale has been one of the most popular for centuries.
-In Baroque times, it was considered the key of benediction.
+Popular streaming service Spotify revealed that more tracks are composed in G major than any other key, with C major following closely behind.
+Historically, the G major scale has been widely used across different eras and styles.
+In Baroque times, it was considered the key of benediction, often used in uplifting and celebratory compositions.

 Famous songs written in the key of G